douglasdaly/cookiecutter-data-science/README.md

 │   │
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Functions/Classes related to acquiring the data
+│   ├── data           <- Functions/Classes related to acquiring and processing the data
 │   │   └── __init__.py
 │   │   └── file_functions.py
 │   │   └── get_data_functions.py
 │   │   └── parse.py
 │   │   └── process.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── __init__.py
+│   ├── features       <- Scripts to turn processed data into features for modeling │   │   └── __init__.py
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make